 African Mahagony – African Mahogany (Khaya senegalensis) is a reddish brown wood with dark russet polarized granules.
 It has lightly concentrated, semi-large pores making it unable to be painted.
-With a Janka hardness of 1070 lbf (pounds force), African Mahagony is a medium-hard wood.
+With a Janka hardness of 1070 lbf (pounds force), African Mahagony is a medium hardwood.
 African Mahogany originates from Ghana, Liberia, Sierra Leone, Benin, and other tropical countries of Western Africa.
 Despite being an exotic imported lumber, LAJ Wood Products can supply African Mahogany at excellent prices.
 African Mahogany can also be called Benin Mahogany, Dry Zone Mahogany, and Senegal Mahogany.

 Alder – Alder (Alnus rubra) is a light tan, reddish amber wood that holds light brown strides from the tree’s growth rings.
 When initially harvested, Alder has a white almond flesh and then gradually turns into a honey color over prolonged exposure to sun’s light and warmth.
 Alder’s fine, straight grain tends to be somewhat openly spaced out.
 Unlike most other wood species where heartwood is stronger, denser, and darker than sapwood, Alder’s heartwood and sapwood are almost identical.
 Almost no wood is wasted from one tree, making Alder an increasingly popular wood among lumber mills and woodworking shops.
 Alder and Maple are ideal for goods and products whose purpose is to have a homogeneous color consistency.
-With a Janka hardness of 590 lbf (pounds force), Alder may not be as hard as many other woods but is still hard enough to be safely used for a large array of products.
+With a Janka hardness of 590 lbf (pounds force), Alder may not be as hard as many other kinds of wood but is still hard enough to be safely used for a large array of products.

 American Cherry – American Cherry (Prunus serotina) is a light-red wood with a tinge of orange and brown.
 Whole heartwood cuts of American Cherry exhibit a medium sienna color, while outer sapwood is peachy yellow.
 Engineered or adjoined pieces of American Cherry can portray contrasting shades of colors ranging from creamy bisque to dark red.
 Its wavy grain has a smooth texture and holds a reddish-auburn mix.
 American Cherry has an undulating grain pattern and can contain sporadic dark spots from gum pockets and knots.